apple5775/BrainGames-1/README.md

 You should only have to do `git init` and `git remote add <remote_name> <repo_URL>` once.
 However, when you add something it should go add, commit, then push.

-## Some thoughts on Matchsticks

-I have finished all of the properties of the game except the generating of stipulations (remove n matchsticks to create m squares) and determining the number of squares created.
-So, for the generating of the stipulations, I think the best way to go is to generate two random numbers and use a brute force method to check if it is possible.
-If a pair (n, m) is generated, and both can be restricted, we just need to check n * 2^24 possibilities maximum.
-Now, on to the problem of determining the number of squares in an arbitrary grid.
-First, we can remove extraneous matches by removing all matches that are only touching one other match.
-Then, the number of squares in a rectangle of size n x m can be represented as (1/6) * n * (n+1) * (3m-n+1) assuming m >= n.
-However, I don't know what we can do from there, so we should meet up to figure this out with some big old white boards.

-#### Edit

-We are almost done with Matchsticks.
-All we have left to do is to generate stipulations.